pekere42/python-learning-codes/README.md

 # python-learning-codes
-here ı uploaded codes which ı used for beginning my software journey
+here ı uploaded codes which ı used for beginning on my software journey